 Cleaner#

-The Cleaner performs some consistency checks and basic preprocessing such as detecting null values represented as strings (e.g. 'N/A') or parsing dates.
+The Cleaner performs some consistency checks and basic preprocessing such as detecting null values represented as strings (e.g. 'N/A'), parsing dates, and removing uninformative columns.
 See the “Notes” section for a full list.

 Parameters: